 reads in part that as a photographer of wildlife he supplies an archive of forest, wetland and urban images for international publications-periodicals, brochures and posters such as The Economist, Island Magazine and Eco Traveller Magazine.

 Stephen offers organisation and management advice and guidance for academic courses and special services for Filmmakers.
-He co-produced the award winning wild-life documentary, "Wild T and T" and assisted the BBC on their filming of "Wild Caribbean
+He co-produced the award winning wild-life documentary, "Wild T and T" and assisted the BBC on their filming of "Wild Caribbean".

 I really believe that different sides of our twin Republic are shown through the eyes of every lens.
 But onto Stephen's work.